cnnrbrn/noob-nerds-content/javascript/objects/accessing-properties-with-bracket-notation.md

 Bracket notation is how we can access a property that has a space or hyphen in its key.

-If we had this object:
+Say we had this object:

 ```js
 const product = {